 - Lukas Nursery & Butterfly Encounter is home to one of the largest native butterfly conservatories in the state of Florida.
 Peak season for an up-close experience is April – Sept.

 - Visit a farm.
 Oak Haven is a you-pick farm in Sorrento where you can spend hours plucking strawberries (season is January – April).
 There’s also a country store, zip line, hayride and playground.
 Blueberries are ripe for the picking starting in March or April at Southern Hill Farms in Clermont.
-At Green Meadows Farm, kids can pet animals, take a train ride and even milk a cow!

 - Winter Park Boat Tour takes you on a tour through the beautiful canals and lush landscape of Winter Park’s waterways on a tranquil Scenic Boat Tour.